 Law of conservation of mass

 The law of conservation of mass is often referred to as the most fundamental concept of chemistry.
-The law of conservation of mass states that :
+This was put forward by Antoine Lavoisier.
+The law of conservation of mass states that:

 Law of conservation of energy

 The law of conservation of energy is the first basic law which concerns a thermodynamic system.
+Julius Robert Mayer discovered the Law of Conservation of Energy.
 The law states that:

-Also known by the names of Boyle–Mariotte law or Mariotte’s law, Boyle’s law states that:
+Also known as the names of Boyle–Mariotte law or Mariotte’s law, Boyle’s law states that:

 Also known as the law of volumes, Charles’s law is an experimental gas law that describes how gases tend to expand when heated.
 The law states that: